Md. College Student Charged With Murder in 'Unprovoked' Slaying

+Relatives of the Bowie State University student stabbed and killed on the University of Maryland's College Park campus identified him Sunday.

+Family members told News4 his name is Richard Collins III.
+Police have not formally identified the victim yet.

-A 22-year-old University of Maryland student was charged in the stabbing death of a Bowie State University student early Saturday morning in College Park, Maryland.
+A 22-year-old University of Maryland student has been charged in Collins' death.

-Sean Christopher Urbanski of Severna Park, Maryland, was charged with first-degree murder, second-degree murder, and first-degree assault in the death of the unidentified student from Bowie State.
+Sean Christopher Urbanski, of Severna Park, Maryland, was charged with first- and second-degree murder and first-degree assault.

 Lawyer information for Urbanski was not immediately available.